Corridor & main temple of Sanjusangen-do

 It is said that one of them has a face similar to you.

 But, taking photos is prohibited in the temple.

-About 9 minutes from Kyoto station to Hakubutsukan-Sanjusangendo stop, by bus with route No. 206, 208.
+By route bus, About 9 minutes from Kyoto station to Hakubutsukan-Sanjusangendo stop.